iLert/docs/integrations/service-now/outbound.md

 ![](../../.gitbook/assets/ilert%20%2870%29.png)

-4. Switch to the **alert sources** tab and open the alert source whose incidents you want to publish in ServiceNow.
-Click on **Incident actions → Create incident action**
+4. Switch to the **alert sources** tab and open the alert source whose alerts you want to publish in ServiceNow.
+Click on **Alert actions → Create alert action**

 ![](../../.gitbook/assets/new_incident_action%20%2810%29.png)